Welcome Brief

 Time

-• I actually block 3h on my calendar for the recording, unless specified otherwise.
+• I actually block 2h on my calendar for the recording, unless specified otherwise.
 I typically have nothing scheduled after our session.
-Sometimes we just enjoy talking very much, sometimes we have technical issues – I can accommodate all of those.
+Sometimes we just enjoy talking, sometimes we have technical issues...
+I can accommodate all of those.

-• I am in Sweden, in the Central European Standard Time zone.
+• I am usually in Sweden, in the Central European Standard Time zone.

 Content and Style